 Okay so now I’ve told you all the reasons why I decided to book a Sian Ka’an tour, and why I think you should too.
 Here is everything you need to know about Sian Ka’an tours and my recommendation on who to book with.

-I pretty much do all of my Riviera Maya tours with Kay Tours Mexico, why?
+I pretty much do all of my Riviera Maya tours with Living Dreams Mexico, why?
 Because they are the best tour operators in Playa del Carmen where I live and after doing a tour with them you will understand why it’s hard to book with anyone else.
 Of course, there are other companies you can book with, but this is a small group tour and so there really isn’t much in the pricing between companies.

 I was picked up bright and early and welcomed with some fruit and a cup of hot fresh coffee.
 We were then driven to Sian Ka’an in a well-maintained air-conditioned minibus by a driver and tour guide who knows the road well in case of any issues.